1.5 million more laid-off workers seek unemployment benefits

 In February, the economy fell into a deep recession, according to the National Bureau of Economic Research, the association of economists that is the official arbiter of recessions.
 The Federal Reserve estimated Wednesday that the economy will shrink 6.5% this year.
 That would be, by far, the deepest annual contraction on records dating to World War II.

-Even as restaurants, bars and gyms reopen, they are doing so at lower capacity.
+Even as restaurants, bars, and gyms reopen, they are doing so at a lower capacity.
 And consumer spending on such services remains far below what it was before the viral outbreak.

 Unemployment benefits are providing significant support for jobless Americans, with total payments having reached $94 billion in May — six times the previous record set in 2010 just after the previous recession.
 This time, the benefits include an additional $600 a week from the federal government.